Western Pennsylvania Conservancy: $34.5M Revenue, $28.3M Expenses

 - 2023

 At $34.5M in 2023 revenue, Western Pennsylvania Conservancy sits in the mid-range of the U.S. nonprofit distribution.
 Most organizations of this scale operate regionally or focus on a single program area.
-Program-spending efficiency is strong: 80% of total expenses flow to program activities, above the 75% benchmark most third-party charity raters use.
+Reserves are the limiting factor: Western Pennsylvania Conservancy carries relatively few months of operating expenses on its balance sheet, which can leave an organization exposed if a major funding source pauses.

 Revenue has grown meaningfully across the five-year filing history — a sign of expanding donor base, new grants, or scaling programs.
 Western Pennsylvania Conservancy reported $34.5M in 2023, up notably from the start of the window.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is on the higher side of the band typical for nonprofits this size: $1.9M in total current-officer compensation against $34.5M in revenue.
+Not necessarily inappropriate — large healthcare systems and university systems often pay competitively with for-profit equivalents — but worth reading in context.
 Western Pennsylvania Conservancy works in Environment & Animals — environmental, conservation, animal-welfare, and natural-resources programs.
 The sector spans large international conservation groups and small local land trusts; the financial profile varies accordingly.

 How Western Pennsylvania Conservancy Compares

-Western Pennsylvania Conservancy directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 63/100 is 10 points below the Environment & Animals category average.
-The organization holds 54.5 months of operating reserves, indicating strong financial stability.
+Western Pennsylvania Conservancy earns a NonprofitTruth efficiency grade of D (49/100).
+That is 14 points below the Environment & Animals category average.
+Compensation for current officers and key employees represents 5.56% of total revenue.
+The organization holds 54.5 months of operating reserves, indicating strong financial cushion.

 Revenue History